Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptLensProjection

 The "ptLensProjection" node returns the lens type that was used to photograph the source images.
-The output is a string datatype.
+The output is a text datatype.

 ![ptLensProjection](images/fuse-ptLensProjection.png)